Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### Bowtie2

+Paramter to include:

 Here we will use Bowtie2.
 We will extend the maximum fragment length (distance between read pairs) from 500 to 1000 because we know some valid read pairs are from this fragment length.
 We will use the --very-sensitive parameter to have more chance to get the best match even if it takes a bit longer to run.
-We will run the end-to-end mode because we trimmed the adapters so we expect the whole read to map, no clipping of ends is needed.
+We will run the end-to-end mode because we trimmed the adapters so we expect the whole read to map, no clipping of ends is needed. --no-mixed

 You might be surprised by the number of uniquely mapped compared to the number of multi-mapped reads (reads mapping to more than one location in the genome).
 One of the reasons is that we have used the parameter --very-sensitive.
 Bowtie2 considers a read as multi-mapped even if the second hit has a much lower quality than the first one.
 Another reason is that we have reads that map to the mitochondrial genome.
 The mitochondrial genome has a lot of regions with similar sequence.